amandayehh/sheet-art-maker/README.md

 2. In the App Script editor, copy and paste the Code.gs into the file with the same name.

-3. Create a new HTML file called Sidebar.html, and copy and paste the html file in it.
+3. Create a new HTML file called Sidebar.html, and make sure to use the same case.
+Copy and paste the html file in it.

 4. Save both files.